La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _It is raining._
 > `is rain, is raining`

-(although time here is determined by context, it can also mean _It often rains_, _It was raining_ etc.)
+(although time here is determined by context, it can also mean _It often rains_, _It was raining_, etc.)

 > **prami do**
 > _Someone loves you._